alessiomorteo/NFL/README.md

 * The outcome of plays or the game based on events within the game

 Current progress:
-1) Currently developing the data and insights for this season and for historic games: emsp; Developed notebook to collect the outcome of every NFL game in NFL history (1920s-present) emsp; Developed notebook to undertake processing of the above game data for use in analytics emsp; Developed a class to undertake ELO performance scoring and a notebook to make use of the class and score all games emsp; Developed a notebook to undertake comprehensive analysis of Super Bowl game history
+* Currently developing the data and insights for this season and for historic games:
+	* Developed notebook to collect the outcome of every NFL game in NFL history (1920s-present)
+ 	* Developed notebook to undertake processing of the above game data for use in analytics
+	* Developed a class to undertake ELO performance scoring and a notebook to make use of the class and score all games
+	* Developed a notebook to undertake comprehensive analysis of Super Bowl game history